 Construction and Capital Upgrade Projects.
 We capitalize interest cost for the construction and upgrade of qualifying assets in accordance with accounting principles generally accepted in the U.S., or GAAP.
 The period of interest capitalization covers the duration of the activities required to make the asset ready for its intended use, and the capitalization period ends when the asset is substantially complete and ready for its intended use.
-During the third quarter of 2011, we commenced capitalization of interest on qualifying expenditures related to the construction of our three new drillships and, in the first quarter of 2012, we commenced capitalization of interest related to the construction of the Ocean Onyx.
+We are currently capitalizing interest on qualifying expenditures related to the construction of our four new drillships and the Ocean Onyx.
 We expect to capitalize interest pursuant to these projects throughout 2012.